Fund for Irish Studies: Symposium on “The 175th Anniversary of Frederick Douglass’s Tour of Ireland”

-Professor of History Christine Kinealy (Quinnipiac University), Colum McCann (author of TransAtlantic), and Assistant Professor of English and African American Studies Autumn Womack (Princeton University) lead a symposium on “The 175th Anniversary of Frederick Douglass’s Tour of Ireland” on November 13 as part of Princeton University’s 2020-21 Fund for Irish Studies series.
-More details on the symposium will be announced soon.
+Professor of History Christine Kinealy (Quinnipiac University), Colum McCann (author of TransAtlantic), and Assistant Professor of English and African American Studies Autumn Womack (Princeton University) lead a symposium on “The 175th Anniversary of Frederick Douglass’s Tour of Ireland,” moderated by Paul Muldoon, Howard G. B. Clark ’21 Professor at Princeton University.
+Part of Princeton University’s 2020-21 Fund for Irish Studies series.

 This virtual event is free and open to the public.
-Join the symposium via Zoom; link TBA.
+Join the symposium via Zoom Webinar; registration required.

 The Fund for Irish Studies affords all Princeton students, and the community at large, a wider and deeper sense of the languages, literatures, drama, visual arts, history, politics, and economics not only of Ireland but of “Ireland in the world.”
 The series is produced by the Lewis Center for the Arts and the 2020-21 edition of the series is organized by Paul Muldoon.

 The Fund for Irish Studies is generously sponsored by the Durkin Family Trust and the James J. Kerrigan, Jr. ’45 and Margaret M. Kerrigan Fund for Irish Studies.